atkinssamuel/wedding-invitations/README.md

-# wedding-invitations
+# Wedding Invitation Bot

-This repository contains the code needed to send an email &amp; SMS blast which include our wedding invitations.
+This project includes simple automation for sending emails and SMS messages.